fixmycrypto/FixMyCrypto/README.md

 DOTLedger addresses should start with a `1`.

-Other address formats (e.g. Kusama address, secp256k signatures) or custom derivation paths are not currently supported.
+Other address formats (e.g. secp256k signatures) or custom derivation paths are not currently supported.
 For more info, see: <https://wiki.polkadot.network/docs/learn-accounts#portability>

 ---